SEP4-2025/iot-sep4/README.md

 ## mosquitto broker

 The `mosquitto.docker-compose.yaml` is a docker-compose file that creates a Mosquitto MQTT broker.
 It uses the [official Mosquitto image](https://hub.docker.com/_/eclipse-mosquitto) from Docker Hub and exposes the MQTT on port (1883).
 The `mosquitto` folder is mounted to the container for `log`, `data` and `conf`.
-The `conf/mosquitto.conf` file is a basic configuration file is the main configuration, by default it is configured to accept any connection without any form of authentication.
+The `conf/mosquitto.conf` is the main configuration.
+By default it is configured to accept any connection without any form of authentication.

 ## node MQTT client